Couple accepting offer.

 The Transfer Of Deed Or Title

 To ensure a buyer is getting exactly what they intend, title searches are performed prior to closing.
 The title company traces deeds back through the history of recorded property ownership to establish a chain of title.
-This should determine whether the current owner owns the property free and clear of claims and encumbrances.
+This should determine whether the current owner has ownership of the property free and clear of claims and encumbrances.
 Title insurance protects home buyers in case something goes undiscovered.

 General Warranty Deed

-A general warranty deed is a legal document that is the very highest level of protection for a grantee.
-The grantor offers a deed that warranties the title they’re conveying is theirs free and clear of any liens or other encumbrances, and that the seller will defend the buyer in court should any such claim be made.
+A general warranty deed is a legal document that’s the very highest level of protection for a grantee.
+The grantor offers a deed that warranties the title they’re conveying is theirs free and clear of any liens or other encumbrances, and that the seller will defend the buyer in court if any such claim is made.

 Special Warranty Deed

-A special warranty deed is a less beneficial transfer of ownership to a prospective buyer/grantee because it guarantees only that there has been no encumbrance of the property during their ownership of the property.
-It’s typically used by temporary owners, like lenders, who acquire the property through foreclosure and then try to sell it quickly.
+A special warranty deed is a less beneficial transfer of ownership to a prospective buyer/grantee because it only guarantees the absence of any encumbrances on the property during the grantor’s ownership of the property.
+This type of deed is typically used by temporary owners, such as lenders who acquire the property through foreclosure and then try to sell it quickly.

 Deed In Lieu Of Foreclosure

-This type of deed is used for those signing a deed in an official capacity.
-It means the person is not offering a personal warranty, but simply carrying out their defined functions, like an executor administering an estate or a sheriff conducting a property auction.
-Therefore, should the grantee/buyer face a claim against title, they can sue the office, but the grantor won’t be liable for defending the grantee or any damages awarded.
+A special-purpose deed is used for those signing a deed in an official capacity.
+It means the individual isn’t offering a personal warranty but is simply carrying out their defined functions – such as an executor administering an estate or a sheriff conducting a property auction.
+Therefore, if the grantee/buyer faced a claim against title, they could sue the office but the grantor wouldn’t be liable for defending the grantee or any damages awarded.

 The Bottom Line